 The two years before I joined the Peace Corps were the fastest of my life.

+Then suddenly evenything slowed waaayyy down.
 I had to stop and wonder why.

 It occurred to me that the reason why things speed up for people is because they get into routines.
 They start doing the same things every day.
 If you do the same thing every day, at the same time of day, ten thousand times, is it any wonder that your days start to blend together?
+You put yourself on auto-pilot and start thinking about other things that you would rather be doing, while you are living your life.

 The way to slow life down is to get out of your comfort zone and do things you have never done before.
 Do things that you aren't good at.
 Do you things radically different from what you've been doing.
+When you dramatically change things up it forces you to suddenly focus on where you are, what you are doing.

 I can tell you from experience: it sort of sucks at first.